Chabi-Browny/DOMTreeBuilder/README.md

 # DOMTreeBuilder
-Dont't use in production!
-It is just a demo snippet.
+It is just a demo snippet, it is not recommended for prudcution !!

 This demo can build DOM element tree, by the given data.
 The given data structure must be look like, that in the demo file below the builder code.